john-cd/rust_howto/bk/src/language/modules.md

 {{#include ../../crates/language/tests/feat/modules2.rs:example}}
 ```

-On the other hand, when bringing in structs, enums, and other items with use, it's idiomatic to specify the full path.
+On the other hand, when bringing in [structs][p-structs], [enums][p-enums], and other items with use, it's idiomatic to specify the full path.

 ```rust,editable
 {{#include ../../crates/language/tests/feat/modules3.rs:example}}